Skip to main content

 Orphaned Workspaces

-Syskit Point detects workspaces that don't have active owners, which helps you ensure there is always someone responsible for access and content management for your workspaces.
+Syskit Point detects workspaces that don't have active owners, which helps ensure that there is always someone responsible for access and content management in your workspaces.

 The purpose of this is to assist Syskit Point admins by bringing awareness of potential issues in their Microsoft 365 environment.

-On the Security & Compliance dashboard, click the Orphaned Workspaces button to see the report.
+On the Security & Compliance dashboard, click the Orphaned Workspaces button to access the report.

 The Orphaned Workspaces screen opens, showing a list of all workspaces that don't have active owners.

-Above the report, you can see the number of:
+Above the report, you can see the workspace type filters along with the number of workspaces where the vulnerability was detected:

 The report itself provides information on: